-I had no idea how to wash dishes or do laundry.
+I had no clue how to wash the dishes or do the laundry.

 Instant noodle was my speciality in the kitchen.

-You could forget about the idea of me changing any light or fixing electrical appliances.
+You can forget about the idea of me changing any light or fixing any electrical appliances.

 Basically, I was useless at home.